edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Experiments

 \subsection{Experiments Setting}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-We evaluate the proposed architecture on three real-time tasks.
+We evaluate the proposed architecture on three real-time tasks across four datasets.

-\textbf{Real-time multi-object recognition.} (i) nuScenes~\cite{nuscenes2019}: We sample camera images at 1 FPS from this autonomous driving dataset.
-The processed data includes 150 scenes (20 seconds each) with 10 object categories. (ii) BDD100K (MOT)~\cite{yu2020bdd100k}: We sample the driving video frame at 1 FPS.
-The processed data includes 200 scenes (40 seconds each) with 10 object categories.
+\textbf{Real-time multi-object recognition.} (i) nuScenes~\cite{nuscenes2019}: We sample images at 1 FPS from this autonomous driving dataset, which finally includes 156 scenes (avg.
+20s each) with 10 object categories. (ii) BDD100K (MOT)~\cite{yu2020bdd100k}: We sample the driving video frame at 1 FPS, which includes 200 scenes (avg.
+40s each) with 10 object categories.

 \textbf{Real-time gesture recognition.} IPN Hands~\cite{bega2020IPNhand}: A gesture recognition dataset with 14 gesture classes, sampled at 2 FPS from 52 close-range videos (avg.
 120s each) to capture dynamic motion.